CFDC (Continuous flow diffusion chamber)

 DeMott, P. J., et al., Sea spray aerosol as a unique source of ice nucleating particles, Proceedings of the National Academy of Sciences, 113, 5797-5803, 2016.

-Bi, K., et al., Continuous measurements of ice nucleating particles in Beijing, China, submitted to Geophysical Research Letters, 2018.
+Bi, K., et al., Continuous measurements of ice nucleating particles in Beijing, China, submitted to Journal of Geophysical Research, 2019.

 Technical Specifications (brochure)